Fort Chaffee Maneuver Training Center: Redevelopment

 In September 2017, the Fort Chaffee Redevelopment Authority bought back the land for the shopping center at Hwy 59 and Hwy 22 as the developer had already received 5 time extensions, and no construction had yet started.

 Environmental contamination

 The 2008 fire uncovered the only environmental contamination to date: asbestos.

 Fires

-During the morning hours of January 29, 2008, a mixture of high winds and fire, which local authorities determined later an electrical brush fire, burned approximately 100 acre and damaged or destroyed 150 abandoned buildings at Fort Chaffee.
+During the morning hours of January 29, 2008, a mixture of high winds and fire, which local authorities determined was a brush fire that started from an electrical source, burned approximately 100 acre and damaged or destroyed 150 abandoned buildings at Fort Chaffee.

 On the night of August 3, 2011, a fire broke out on the 90 acre former medical complex, destroying the hospital and nearly 120 buildings in the area.
 This was, according to the National Weather Service, the hottest day in Fort Chaffee history at 115 degrees Fahrenheit.
 The fire's cause was ruled accidental before it became known that a cigarette dropped by a Kentucky National Guardsman of the 138th Fires Brigade was the culprit.

 A fire destroyed an office building on June 20, 2014.